Aptimex/QRSpool/README.md

 </div>

 Change your printer's filament by scanning a QR code with your phone.
+Also supports OpenSpool NFC tags on Chrome for Android.
 [Quick demo video here.](https://www.youtube.com/watch?v=UtbaKgVyuF8)

 **This project is in Beta.
 It's functional enough that I use it regularly, but please report any issues you encounter.**